 Our core funders, RBWM, BFC, SBC and Baylis Trust remain supportive and enable the delivery of services to local residents.
-Local town and parish councils also continue to support us and are very supportive of our work.
+Local town and parish councils also continue to support us and champion our work.
+We worked with RBWM to deliver the Household Support Fund.

-Our offer to very vulnerable clients was enhanced in 2022/23 through the delivery of a new NHS contract to support clients with very substantial mental health challenges.
-Funding has been agreed for a further year, as the service is valued by our partners.
+Our offer to very vulnerable clients continued to be enhanced in 2023/24 through the delivery of our NHS contract to support clients with significant mental health challenges.
+The client financial outcome for this period was £198,500.
+Funding has been agreed for a further year, as the service is highly valued by our partners and clients.